-Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
-Patients were signposted to the relevant service.
+- Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+Patients were signposted to the relevant service. - A dietician was available on the premises and smoking cessation advice was available from a local support group.

-The percentage of women aged 25-64 whose notes record that a cervical screening test has been performed in the preceding 5 years (01/04/2014 to 31/03/2015) was 71%, which was below the national average of 82%.
-The practice had taken action to improve cervical screening uptake and had achieved 80% in 2015/16.
+The percentage of women aged 25-64 whose notes record that a cervical screening test had been performed in the preceding five years was 80%, which was in line with the national average of 82%.
 The practice demonstrated how they encouraged uptake of the screening programme by ensuring a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

-Childhood immunisation rates for the vaccinations given in 2014/15 were below the CCG/national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 32% to 82% and five year olds from 67% to 83%.
-Data from 2015/16 showed an improvement on the previous year with immunisation rates ranging from 68% to 100%.
+Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 68% to 85% and five year olds from 71% to 92%.